 4) Hold off on photos with your children.
 (It is great you love your children but simply listing you have children in your profile is enough for now.)

 5) Avoid profile photos with your sunglasses on.
-(Do you have something to hide?
-People want to see your eyes!)
-If you really love a photo with your sunglasses on go ahead and use it, just do not litter you profile with sunglasses photos.
+(People want to see your eyes!)
+If you really love a photo with your sunglasses on go ahead and use it, just do not litter you profile with them.

 6) Avoid group shots unless you specifically mention who you are in the lineup.
 (The last thing you want to do is have your date mistake you for a friend.)